 If you plan on visiting a lot of waterfalls in the Philippines, I recommend purchasing these three items:

 Capture All Your Adventures!

 As I mentioned earlier, Aguinid Falls in Cebu is a multi-tiered waterfall with eight levels of falls to be exact.
 Eight freakin’ waterfalls, can you believe it?!

 Although the locals say there are eight levels of falls, only six levels are currently accessible as they are still working to improve the trail to the higher levels.

-This is not your typical waterfall where you take a short trek in, go for a dip and take photos, but rather an epic and very physical adventure that involves jumping, climbing ropes and navigating your way through the cascading falls.
+This is not your typical waterfall where you take a short trek in, go for a dip and take photos, but rather an epic and very physical adventure that involves jumping, climbing ropes, and navigating your way through the cascading falls.

 AGUINID FALLS – LEVEL ONE

-The first level of Aguinid Falls is a shallow milky-blue rockpool with a climbable cave on one side and cascading falls on the other.
+The first level is a shallow milky-blue rockpool with a climbable cave on one side and cascading falls on the other.

 The adventure continues to level two of Aguinid Falls Samboan which involves scaling a rock face using the rope as aid and there are also foot holes that have been chiseled out on the rock to assist with the climb.

 Don’t worry, your guide will go first and you just have to follow their lead.
 If you do feel like you need some assistance, don’t hesitate to ask your guides for help, that’s what they are there for!